What You'll Learn:

 Ratio Below 1 (Optimal)

 A ratio below 1 means your ALT is higher than your AST.
-This pattern is typical of metabolic-related liver stress, including fatty liver disease (NAFLD/MASLD), insulin resistance, or medication effects.
+This pattern is typical of metabolic-related liver stress, including what was previously referred to as fatty liver disease, now called metabolic dysfunction-associated steatotic liver disease (MASLD, formerly NAFLD), insulin resistance, or medication effects.
 Most people with early-stage liver concerns fall into this category.

 Ratio Between 1 and 2